Maslow in the Context of Employee Engagement, Culture, and Leadership

-In 1943 Abraham Maslow first brought his Hierarchy of Needs theory to the world in which he looks at what motivates us as individuals.
+Maslow Employee Engagement Leadership 800x360In 1943, Abraham Maslow first introduced his Hierarchy of Needs theory, which examines what motivates us as individuals.

 ...and actually enjoy doing it.

-Usually depicted by the pyramid on the right, Maslow's human psychological needs are
+MaslowsHierarchyOfNeeds 300Usually depicted by the pyramid on the right, Maslow's human psychological needs are (from bottom to top)

 PHYSIOLOGICAL → SEEN

 Highly disengaged and dissatisfied employees don't feel part of anything, have minimal commitment, and are usually only there to be seen and collect a paycheck – after all that is a basic requirement with any job.
-Because they have no emotional connection they usually take more days off, probably don't like their boss, are disingenuous to their colleagues, and would likely jump at the chance of a new job.
+Because they have no emotional connection, they usually take more days off, probably don't like their boss, are disingenuous to their colleagues, and would likely jump at the chance of a new job.
 In extreme cases, they may be purposely hurting the business.

 Much of this disengagement can be remedied by finding out the employee's pain points.